mskaerthomason/Springboard-Capstone-1/Data Wrangling/README.md

 ### Focusing on sample of data - Q1 2016

 Data Wrangling Steps:
-1. Initial visualization of data structure, number of rows, type of data.
-2.
+1. Read in the data
+2. Review the data (check for missing values, outliers, adjust formatting)
+3. Visualize the data (histograms, boxplots)